rafael-mrden/Chem-surnames/README.md

 This question was suggested to me by Prof. Tomislav Došlić, who also provided the file `english_surnames.txt`, a list of almost all surnames (with their frequencies) in UK.

-See the Python 3 notebook `Chem-words.ipynb` for the answer.
+See the Python 3 notebook `chem-words.ipynb` for the answer.